lasithaya/ENEX13004/source/_source/week_4/Move_it_with_custom_arm.md

 ### Step 11: Generate Configuration Files
   You are almost there.
 One last step - generating all the configuration files that you will need to start using MoveIt

    We need to create a seperate folder inside our catkin_ws folder to save the move_it configuration.
-Using the UBUNTu GUI click  Files icon then go to

-    `catkin_ws` folder and go to the src folder and create a folder called `moveit_arm`.
+Using the UBUNTu GUI click  Files icon then go to  ` catkin_ws` folder and go to the src folder and create a folder called `moveit_arm `.

-  Now come back to move_it configuration (click on the blue arrow on the left hand side panel) and Click on the Configuration Files pane.
+  Now come back to moveit configuration (click on the blue arrow on the left hand side panel) and Click on the Configuration Files pane.
 Choose folder that we created by clicking on browse.

   Click on the Generate Package button.
 The Setup Assistant will now generate and write a set of launch and config files into the directory of your choosing.
 All the generated files will appear in the Generated Files/Folders tab and you can click on each of them for a description of what they contain.